Marriage Sanitarium

-Marriage Sanitarium (German: Ehesanatorium) is a 1955 Austrian comedy film directed by Franz Antel and starring Adrian Hoven, Maria Emo and Margit Saad.
+Marriage Sanitarium (German: Ehesanatorium) is a 1955 Austrian comedy film directed and co-written by Franz Antel and starring Adrian Hoven, Maria Emo and Margit Saad.

 It was shot at the Sievering and Schönbrunn Studios in Vienna.
 The film's sets were designed by the art director Fritz Jüptner-Jonstorff.

 Plot

 A young reporter and his photographer colleague desperately try and get some pictures of a famous but reclusive circulatory specialist that their publisher has demanded.
 They then take on the challenge of infiltrating a famous sanatorium known to help cure marriage problems.